-What is Total Shareholder Return?
+What Is Total Shareholder Return?

-Total Shareholder Return Formula
+Total Shareholder Return Explained

+Let us see how to calculate total shareholder return.
 Total shareholder return for a particular stock can be determined using the following formula.

 - Current Price = Price at which stock is trading currently